 Upon arrival in the Ohio Union, students will be assigned a service site, transported via bus to and from the service agency, and lunch will be served at the Hale Center immediately following the community service activities.
 All volunteers will receive a free t-shirt and pizza for lunch.

-In honor of the life and legacy of Reverend Dr. Martin Luther King Jr., the Community Relations Commission was pleased to open its doors for the Annual MLK Call for Artists!
-All artists grades 6 through 12 were encouraged to submit entries by the January 10 deadline for a juried exhibition.
+In honor of the life and legacy of Reverend Dr. Martin Luther King Jr., the Community Relations Commission is opening its doors for the Annual MLK Call for Artists!
+All artists grades 6 through 12 are encouraged to submit art, essays, or multimedia entries by the December 21, 2018 deadline for a juried exhibition.
 The exhibit will also be moved to various sites throughout the year.

 The Hank Marr Jazz Luncheon